Claire Dean

 Traditional Qena

-The Incas only used the word ‘taqui’ to describe dance, music and singing.
+The Incas only used the word ‘taqui’ to describe dance, music, and singing.
 They did not differentiate among the three, because for them they were strictly interconnected.”
 The Incas are thought to have had just two types of musical instruments, winds and percussion.
 Nevertheless, they spread their style of music as far north as Colombia and as far south as Chile.
 As such, the haunting sounds of bamboo pipes have been part of the Andean landscape for over two thousand years.

 Andean Group

-What better way to immerse yourself in local culture than to visit an Andean community where you can witness and participate first-hand the ancestral music of The Andes!
-Our hour-long, Interpretation of Ancestral Sounds Activity is where visitors will have the opportunity to experience and learn about the different traditional, musical instruments of The Incas, such as meditation whistles, communication ceremonies and other ancient Inca rituals.
+What better way to immerse yourself in local culture than to visit an Andean community where you can witness and participate first-hand in the ancestral music of The Andes!
+Our hour-long, Interpretation of Ancestral Sounds Activity is where visitors will have the opportunity to experience and learn about the different traditional, musical instruments of The Incas, such as meditation whistles, communication ceremonies, and other ancient Inca rituals.

 Handmade Sampoña